 The Academic Integrity Unit is responsible for making a determination that Level Two: Poor Academic Misconduct has occurred.
-This may require that a member of the Academic

-Integrity Unit investigates and gathers evidence, as described in Section 4.1.
+This may require that a member of the Academic Integrity Unit investigates and gathers evidence, as described in Section 4.1.
 The cooperation of the module leader/equivalent will be required to aid investigation and gathering of evidence.
 The relevant Academic Integrity Champion may also be consulted as part of this process.
 Relevant parties internal or external to the University can also be contacted by the Academic Integrity Unit as part of the investigation process if necessary.

-The NAIN Tariff Score System described in the NAIN Framework for Academic Misconduct Investigation and Case Management (2023) will be used by the Academic Integrity Unit to guide the classification of the offence.
-This system facilitates the classification of academic misconduct is dependent on a combination of criteria, including:
+The NAIN Tariff Score System, described in the NAIN Framework for Academic Misconduct Investigation and Case Management (2023), will be used by the Academic Integrity Unit to guide the classification of the offence.
+This system takes into account a number of criteria, including: